markogonzalez-tech/python-security-tools/README.md

-# Python Security Tools

-This repository contains small Python scripts focused on basic cybersecurity concepts and automation.
+# Port Scanner

-## Projects
+## Description

-### Password Checker
-A script that evaluates password strength based on security rules.
+This project is a basic Python port scanner that checks open ports on a target host.

-## Technologies
+## Technologies Used
 - Python
+- Socket library

+## Features
+- Scans ports from 1 to 1024
+- Detects open ports
+- Supports IP addresses and hostnames

-## Objective
+## Project Objective
-The goal of this repository is to practice Python while applying basic cybersecurity concepts.
+The goal of this project is to understand basic networking concepts and introduce simple cybersecurity automation using Python.

+## How to Run

+1. Run the script:
+   python port_scanner.py

+2. Enter a target IP address or hostname